Easy DIY Hairspray That Works

 Reduce Chemical Exposure

-There are so many things in hairspray that you might not have thought about.
+There are so many toxic chemicals in hairspray that you might not have thought about.
+Shampoo has a lot of toxic ingredients, but hairspray is typically much worse.

 Save Money